pongasoft/gradle-plugins/README.md

 This plugin is used in every project that needs to be released.

-3.5 - `org.linkedin.cmdline`
+3.5 - `org.pongasoft.cmdline`
 ----------------------------
-`org.linkedin.cmdline` is a plugin which adds the following tasks:
+`org.pongasoft.cmdline` is a plugin which adds the following tasks:

 * `package-assemble`: Assembles the package (exploded)
 * `package`: Create the package